arduino-cli/arduino-version/index.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [https://github.com/arduino-cli/arduino-latest/blob/master/LICENSE](LICENSE) file for details.